-The first step in selling goods or services to the County is to register online with the Purchasing Department.
-The registration process requires you to select general categories for which you wish to receive bid notifications.
-You should list all categories that you believe would apply to your business.
-When the County issues a bid using one of the categories listed for your firm, you will receive an e-mail.
-The notification will then provide you with instructions on how to download the particular bid.
-If you are unable to register online, please contact Purchasing for assistance.
+Chatham County is partnering with Bonfire Interactive to provide vendor registration and e-bidding.
+The first step in selling goods or services to the County is to register online on the County’s Procurement Portal.
+When you register, the system will ask for vendor type but this is only for internal purposes,not bid notifications.
+The registration process requires you to select commodity codes for which you wish to receive bid notifications.
+You should list all codes that you believe would apply to your business.
+The County uses NIGP codes for registration and you should utilize the 5 digit codes to insure you will receive notification.
+When the County issues a bid using one of the commodity codes listed for your firm, you will receive an e-mail.
+The notification will provide you with a link and instructions on how to participate.
+If you are unable to register online, please contact Bonfire support as directed on the Chatham County Bonfire Purchasing portal or Chatham County Purchasing staff for assistance.

 Annual contracts are used to purchase many goods and services which the County buys repetitively over the course of a year.
-Annual contracts are bid for estimated quantities of commodities, equipment, or services at firm price, for a specified period of time, usually one year with possible renewals.
+Annual contracts are bid for estimated quantities of commodities, equipment, or services at a firm price, for a specified period of time, and are usually for one year with four possible renewals.
 Awards are made to qualified single or multiple vendors who meet specifications and conditions.
 Estimated quantities are based on prior usage by County Departments but are not guaranteed.

 Purchases under $25,000 are considered small purchases.
-Small purchases are handled using telephone quotes or written quotations depending on the technical nature of the requested item.
+Small purchases may be handled using telephone quotes or written quotations depending on the technical nature of the requested item.
 A minimum of three vendors are contacted.

 A vendor may contact the Purchasing Department to request that your firm be included for items you are interested in furnishing to the County.
-A list of Purchasing personnel, phone numbers and their responsibilities are included in this brochure.
+A list of Purchasing personnel and their phone numbers are included on the Purchasing website.

 County Departments have the authority to purchase up to $2500.
 If you sell small dollar items which are not covered under an annual contract, you may be able to sell directly to a County Department.
 Your first contact, however should be the County's Purchasing Department who can advise how the County buys the item you are selling and who to contact.